How to design and build a marijuana grow room indoors

 With high wattage lighting such as 1000W sodium halide bulbs, you need to make sure you have lots of ceiling height.
 But with cooler lighting options, less ceiling height is needed.
 You can control plant height based on how quickly in vegetation cycle you flip to 12/12 lighting to initiate flowering.
 You can also train plants using stakes or screens to grow vertically which is useful in short grow rooms.
 Remember that during the flowering stretch your plants may grow up to double in height, so the more height in your grow room the better.

 If you want to simplify things, consider a grow tent.
+If you have a spare closet, check out how to set up a closet to grow cannabis plants.

 Selecting the best location for a grow room